6 points, SCA Band 2, 0.125 EFTSL

 - Exercise personal, professional and social responsibility as a global citizen

-Students required to complete a minimum of 10 days of industry placement (baring exceptional circumstances).Between 25-50 domestic industry placements which will cater for industry-based learning activities.
+Students required to complete a minimum of 10 days of industry placement (baring exceptional circumstances).Industry placements will cater for industry-based learning activities.

 - Learning contract (600 words) and professional development statement (600 words) (20%)